sepiariver/recaptchav2/core/components/recaptchav2/docs/readme.txt

 # ReCaptchaV2
 ReCaptchaV2 integrates Version 2 of Google's ReCaptcha service into MODX as a FormIt hook.

-It can also be used with the Login Extra as a preHook but *this hasn't been tested as of v0.9.x*.
+It can also be used with the Login Extra as a preHook, as of version 1.0.0

 You must generate API keys for your domain here: [https://www.google.com/recaptcha/admin](https://www.google.com/recaptcha/admin) and enter them into the System Settings before you can use ReCaptchaV2.